manmolecular/go-later/README.md

 alias tdc="later clean"
 echo "Tasks to do: $(later count) (use \"tdl\" to see)"
 ```
-6. Restart the terminal, verify that integration with `later` works (macOS iTerm2 example below):
+6. Restart the terminal, and verify that integration with `later` works (macOS iTerm2 example below):
 ```shell
 Last login: Sat Sep 30 01:47:51 on ttys001
 Tasks to do: 0 (use "tdl" to see)